ShrwdFlrst/recipes-api/readme.md

 - Validate data when creating/updating recipes
 - Authentication on routes e.g. prevent non-admin users from editing recipes
 - Return different json depending on user role
+- Move ratings into a separate related `recipe_rating` table so who rated, when and the average rating can be recorded